 Step 1: Free download AnyTrans for iOS on your PC computer, install and run it.

-Step 2: Run AnyTrans for iOS, and then connect your iPhone to computer with its USB cable > Click button.
+Step 2: Run AnyTrans for iOS, and then connect your iPhone to computer with its USB cable > Click the Photos category.

-Step 3: Select Photos > Select the album with photos you want to transfer to PC, like Camera Roll, Photo Stream, Photo Library, Photo Share, Live Photo, Screenshot, Location, etc.
+Step 3: Select the album with photos you want to transfer to PC, like Camera Roll, Photo Stream, Photo Library, Photo Share, Live Photo, Screenshot, Location, etc.

 Step 4: Select the photos you want to transfer to computer > Click To Computer button to get selected iPhone photos to your computer.